hampel/job-runner-xenforo/README.md

 Requirements
 ------------

-This addon requires PHP 5.4 or higher and has been tested on XenForo 2.0 and 2.1
+This addon requires PHP 7.0.0 or higher and has been tested on XenForo 2.1.10

 Installation
 ------------